bhernandev/WantON/README.md

 ## Drawbacks
  <ul>
  <li>Location for restaurant search is based off of the general area that a given phone number belongs to.
 Hard to get location data from a single text message.</li>
  <li>Only the first three Clarifai tags for a given image are used, which narrows the Yelp search well.
-However it may be less accurate as a result. </li>
+However it may be less accurate. </li>
 </ul>